 "Yes," Maura said.
 It had never been her intent to rat out Jane anyway.

 "So what brings you out here, Dr. Isles?"
 Jane asked.

 "Ah.
 My condolences."

 Maura furrowed her brow.
-"Don't patronize me, Jane, simply because I don't subscribe to your freewheeling lifestyle."
+"Don't patronize me just because I don't subscribe to your more freewheeling lifestyle."